Sundsvallskommun/OpenEMap-WebUserInterface/README.md

 ## Versioning

-Versioning should follow [Semantic versioning 2.00](http://semver.org/) This semantic starts at version 1.1.0.rc.1 (MAJOR.MINOR.PATCH.PRERELEASE) Versioning uses the GitFlow model.
+Versioning should follow [Semantic versioning 2.00](http://semver.org/) This semantic starts at version 1.1.0-rc.1 (MAJOR.MINOR.PATCH-PRERELEASE) Versioning uses the GitFlow model.
 Release branches are created as soon as a feature freeze is decided, and should be created for each new version with status of MAJOR, MINOR or PATCH.
 Pre releases are made within their respective release branch.